open-contracting/ocdskit/docs/library.rst

 Working with streams
 --------------------

 A naive program buffers all inputs into memory before writing any outputs.
-Since OCDS files can be very large, the :doc:`command-line interface<cli>` reads inputs and writes outputs progressively or one-at-a-time (that is, it "streams"), as much as possible.
+OCDS files can be very large, and loading them into memory can exhaust all available memory.
+The :doc:`command-line interface<cli>` therefore reads inputs and writes outputs progressively or one-at-a-time (that is, it "streams"), as much as possible.
 Streaming writes outputs faster and requires less memory than buffering.

 Output
 ~~~~~~